Career: Certified Public Accountant

 to enable women to pool their financial resources in order to make large focused gifts to improve the community

-In 2005, 52 women served as the founding members of Women's Gift Alliance.
+In 2005, 52 women served as the founding members of the Women's Gift Alliance.

 The membership voted to award its first pooled grant of $26,000 to Kootenai County Search and Rescue Council.

-As of 2021, WGA has gifted over $1,400,000 back to the community through its pooled grant fund and individually designated gifts.
+As of 2023, WGA has gifted over $1,495,792 back to the community through its pooled grant fund and individually designated gifts of the membership.
 Over 100 different organizations have received funds through pooled fund grants and individually designated gifts of the membership.
-Countless women in the region have been given the opportunity to give through WGA, and to gain a deeper knowledge of the greatest needs in Kootenai County.
+Countless women in the region have been given the opportunity to give through WGA and to gain a deeper knowledge of the greatest needs in Kootenai County.

-We support local nonprofits that improve the quality of our community, whether that's a raptor program at the Birds of Prey Northwest, adult literacy in Rathdrum, or clothing for high school students, we are there to support and help through collective philanthropy.
+We support local nonprofits that improve the quality of our community, whether that's a raptor program at Birds of Prey Northwest, adult literacy in Kootenai Country, or clothing for high school students, we are there to support and help through collective philanthropy.